klagan/klagan.github.io/_posts/2016-03-28-blogging-like-a-hacker.md

 ---
 layout: post
 title: blogging like a hacker
-description_text:this is a description of the page
+description:this is a description of the page
 published: false
 ---